affise/sdk-android/README.md

-            partParamNameToken = "Your partParamNameToken", //Change to your partParamNameToken appToken = "Your appToken", //Change to your appToken isProduction = !BuildConfig.DEBUG, //Add your custom rule to determine if this is a production build secretId = "Your secretId" //Change to your appToken )
+            partParamNameToken = "Your partParamNameToken", //Change to your partParamNameToken appToken = "Your appToken", //Change to your appToken isProduction = !BuildConfig.DEBUG, //Add your custom rule to determine if this is a production build secretId = "Your secretId", //Change to your secretId autoCatchingClickEvents = emptyList(), // Types to handles interception of clicks on activity enabledMetrics = false // Affise metrics
+        )
         Affise.init(this, properties)
     }